-Our organisation was established in 1948 by a group of families desperate for support for their children with cerebral palsy.
+Scope was founded over 70 years ago in 1948, by families who wanted better support for their children with cerebral palsy.

 As the children they supported thrived and grew, so did the organisation.
-It extended its services to include adults with a disability and changed its name to the Spastic Society of Victoria.
+It extended its services to include adults with a disability.

-To reflect this expansion, the organisation changed its name to Scope.
-We chose ‘Scope’ as it upheld the core belief of our founding families — with the right support every person has scope to achieve their goals in life.
+By 2001, the organisation was officially named Scope, reflecting the core belief of our founding families — with the right support every person has scope to achieve their goals in life.

 At Scope, we see the person not the disability.